felipepenha/helm4genai/private/LEARNING.md

 **Why?** Since we are using local images that might be loaded *after* Terraform runs (or in parallel), we don't want Terraform to crash if the Pod doesn't start immediately.
 We tell Terraform "Just create the rule, don't wait for the Pod to be green."
 This prevents Terraform from timing out during local development.

 ### Dynamic Toggles (`count`)
-We want to be able to turn off the heavy AI stuff if we just want to test KubeVela.
+We want to be able to turn off the AI stuff if we just want a minimal cluster.
 ```hcl
 resource "helm_release" "mcp" {
   count = var.genai_enabled ?
 1 : 0